pprzetacznik/datalake/README.md

 ## Things to improve

-* For now, there's only schema matching on the ingestion side.
-There is some additional work needed to do to validate schema,
+* For now, the schema matching using schema registry is only on the ingestion side.
+There is some additional work needed to do to validate schema against schema registry on the consumer side,
 * Needed partitioning tuning for parquet database,
 * Idempotency to improve guarentee of message delivery.